 The Knights of St. John played an important role in Malta’s history.
 They were part of a Catholic military order that ruled from the 16th to 19th centuries.
 Malta was gifted to the knights by Charles V of Spain in 1530.
 These magnificent knights settled in Birgu and made improvements to Fort St. Angelo to make it their position of power.
 Their rule came to an end in 1798 when Napoleon seized the island.

-The old capital of Malta from the middle ages is the fortified “silent city” of Mdina.
+The old capital of Malta from the Middle Ages is the fortified “silent city” of Mdina.
 It rests on a hill in the center of the island and is quite impressive to view from afar.
 Be sure to visit St. Paul’s Cathedral.
-This 17th-century structure has a Baroque facade and took 5 years to build.
+This 17th-century structure has a Baroque facade and took five years to build.
 Inside you’ll find an ornate vault and a ceiling with paintings of St. Paul’s shipwreck by the Manno brothers.
 Outside you’ll notice the twin bell towers, which loom over the city.

-In many gallery windows throughout Mdina, you’ll see colorful hand-blown glass.
+In many gallery windows throughout Mdina, you’ll see colorful handblown glass.
 These mesmerizing pieces range from marbled vases to intricate sculptures.
 At Mdina Glass, you can watch the glassblowing workshop where master artists create amazing pieces.
-These pieces also make great souvenirs.
+These pieces also make great keepsakes.

 St. John’s Co-Cathedral was also constructed by the Knights of St. John.
 It was completed in 1577 and features a Baroque facade, but the inside is what is truly stunning.
 This place of worship is a veritable work of art, with a marble tombstone floor and gold-gilded everything.
 The massive vaulted ceiling features various works of art, but you can’t miss the work by Michelangelo Merisi da Caravaggio in the oratory.
 His famous painting, “The Beheading of St. John the Baptist,” was created in 1608.
 If you do nothing else in Valletta, make time to visit this gem.